Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   caput OSC1022-01:timebase 156254    # Set the sample time interval to 1 ms
   caput OSC1022-01:CHB:range 10       # Set the voltage range for Channel B to +/-20V
   caput OSC1022-01:num_samples 10000  # Set the number of samples to 10,000
-  caput OSC1022-01:CHB:ON 1           # Enable and apply changes to Channel B caput OSC1022-01:CHB:waveform:acquire 1 # Acquire the waveform (takes approximately 10 seconds)
-  caget OSC1022-01:CHB:waveform       # when waveform is ready, get the waveform.
+  caget OSC1022-01:CHB:ON:fbk         # Check if Channel B is ON.
+If not, try: caput OSC1022-01:CHB:ON ON. caput OSC1022-01:CHB:waveform:acquire 1 # Acquire the waveform (takes approximately 10 seconds) caget OSC1022-01:CHB:waveform       # when waveform is ready, get the waveform.
 The waveform has a maximum size of 1,000,000 elements.
 Only the first 10,000 elements will contain data; the rest will be zeros.
   ```